CELIAC DISEASE OVERVIEW

 Several tests are done to diagnose celiac disease.
 The child should continue to eat foods that contain gluten while being tested.
 Starting a gluten-free diet or avoiding gluten before testing is completed can cause the tests to be inaccurate.
 (See "Clinical manifestations and diagnosis of celiac disease in children".)

-Small intestine biopsy — If the blood test shows high levels of tTG antibodies, the diagnosis must be confirmed by examining a sample of the lining of the small intestine with a microscope.
+Small intestine biopsy — If the blood test shows high levels of tTG antibodies, the diagnosis must be confirmed by examining a sample of the lining of the small intestine through a microscope.

 The sample (called a biopsy) is usually collected during a test called upper endoscopy.
 This test involves swallowing a small flexible instrument called an endoscope, which has a camera at the end.
 A pediatric gastroenterologist performs this test while the child is sedated.
-The camera allows the doctor to look at the upper part of the digestive system and remove a small piece (biopsy) of the inside of the small intestine.
+The camera allows the doctor to look at the upper part of the digestive system and remove small pieces (biopsies) of the surface of the small intestine.
 The biopsy is not painful.
 (See "Patient information: Upper endoscopy (Beyond the Basics)".)

 Normally, the inside of the small intestine has finger-like structures, which are called villi.
 Villi allow the small intestine to absorb nutrients.
 In people with celiac disease who eat gluten, the villi become flattened, which interferes with absorption.
-Once the child stops eating gluten, the villi heal and can absorb nutrients normally.
+Once the child stops eating gluten, the villi heal and are able to absorb nutrients normally.

 CELIAC DISEASE TREATMENT